 Or that there are 80 nationalities and 110 different languages spoken on the tiny islands, inhabited by less than 50,000 people.
 And it seems that none of them wanted a MacDonald’s because there isn’t one outlet on the Faroe Islands, although there is a Burger King.

 Looking to visit the Faroe Islands?
-Check out our guide.
+Check out our complete guide the Faroe Islands.
 And if you need a place to stay, these are our recommended hotels.

 - Check if you need a visa, get help processing it at iVisa.